Remembering Captain Phil Harris. His wiki, bio, net worth, wife, and kids.

 Phil Harris

-Earning his way:
+Earning his Way:

 When Philip began crab fishing fresh out of high school, he joined a crab boat as an unpaid deckhand.
 Over the years, Philip proved his worth and by 21 had already earned his captain badges.
 At 21, Philip was one of the youngest crab fishing boat captains on the Bering Sea.